 Table Binding

-The plugin previously known as Dataverse Integration has been renamed to DataPress.
-This change reflects our commitment to enhancing user experience and aligning with our evolving product vision.
-All references to Dataverse Integration in the documentation, user interface will be updated to DataPress.
+This change reflects our commitment to enhancing user experience and aligning with our product vision.

 Link WordPress pages to Dataverse tables to provide direct access to your organization data.